3 “Flipping” Great Pancake Day Maths Activities for KS2

-Shrove Tuesday is here, so get stuck in with some “flipping” great Pancake Day Maths activities for your KS2 primary school classroom.
+Shrove Tuesday is here, so get stuck in with some “flipping” great Pancake Day maths activities to use in your KS2 primary school classroom or at home.

-At Third Space we do our best to squeeze every bit of Maths we can from any event celebrated in school and this is no exception.
-Here are some fun facts and Pancake Day Maths activities to use and adapt for your classrooms at this time.
+At Third Space we do our best to squeeze every bit of maths we can from any event celebrated by pupils and this is no exception.
+Here are some fun facts and engaging Pancake Day maths activities to use and adapt for your classrooms or at home.
 Pupils can find it hard to relate a lot of mathematical concepts to the real world, especially at primary level, but hopefully ideas may inspire you to bring a bit of fun and real life into maths whilst teaching in an engaging way!

 Fun Pancake Maths Facts